 Northwestern’s Evanston and Chicago campuses are close to multiple public transportation options including buses, trains, and campus shuttles.

-During the academic year, September 1 through June 30, the CTA 201 bus that runs adjacent to the Evanston campus along Sheridan Road is free to students, faculty, staff, and anyone else with valid Northwestern University ID.
+During the academic year, September 1 through June 30, the CTA 201 bus that runs adjacent to the Evanston campus along Sheridan Road is free to students, faculty, and staff with a University-issued Ventra card.
+Details about the program and obtaining the University- issued Ventra card can be found here.

 Check maps and schedules for local public transportation services at the following sites.